Agent-based modelling, Konstanz, 2024

 return x.p

-learn! (generic function with 1 method)
+endlearn! (generic function with 1 method)

-loop and the functions we defined above, it is now very easy to iterate or evolve a population of agents:Write the same thing using an array comprehension instead of a for
+rand() without arguments returns a random float between 0 and 1rand(x) with argument x returns a random element of xpop, then we can use rand(pop) to pick a random agentfor loopsfor loop is used to repeat a code block a number of timesfor loop and the functions we defined above, it is now very easy to iterate or evolve a population of agents:Write the same thing using an array comprehension instead of a for loop.

 Answer